qri-io/website/content/docs/tutorials/advanced_skylark_transformations.md

 draft: true
 ---

 Qri ("query") is about datasets.
-A _transformion_ is a repeatable script for generating a dataset.
+A _transformation_ is a repeatable script for generating a dataset.
 [Skylark](https://github.com/google/skylark/blob/master/doc/spec.md) is a scripting langauge from Google that feels a lot like python.
 This package implements skylark as a _transformation syntax_.
 Skylark tranformations are about as close as one can get to the full power of a programming language as a transformation syntax.
 Often you need this degree of control to generate a dataset.

 Typical examples of a skylark transformation include:
 * combining paginated calls to an API into a single dataset